Crewe Heritage Centre: Exhibits

-The centre has a series of exhibits, ranging from the only surviving APT-P train, miniature railways, three open signal boxes (Crewe Station A, Crewe North Junction and Exeter West) and a varied collection of standard gauge steam, diesel and electric locomotives, as well as occasional visiting locomotives.
+The centre has a series of exhibits, ranging from the only surviving APT-P train, a miniature railway, model railways, three open signal boxes (Crewe Station A, Crewe North Junction and Exeter West) and a varied collection of standard gauge steam, diesel and electric locomotives, as well as occasional visiting locomotives.
 The Main Exhibition Hall features many artefacts and exhibits associated with Crewe, from its locomotive and carriage construction to its famous junction railway station.
-Brake Van rides are available to the public during special events.

 Advanced Passenger Train

-Built by British Rail (BR) the 1970s and 1980s, this Class 370 Advanced Passenger Train (APT) is the only surviving APT set.
+Built by British Rail (BR) the 1970s and 1980s, this Class 370 Advanced Passenger Train (APT) is the only surviving APT-P set.
 Numbered 370 003/006, it is open at all times with an occasional cafe run from the original buffet car (selected days only).
 The APT-P museum can be found inside one of the carriages, with photographs on display from the APT project.
 The set was tilted for the first time in preservation in 2013.
 In early 2018, an additional surviving APT powercar (M49006) arrived at the museum.
 It is displayed separately alongside the main set.

 Miniature Railway

-Constructed in 1992, the Crewe Heritage Centre Miniature Railway is a 600 metre long 184mm (7.25 in) gauge ride, the railway takes visitors on a trip from ‘Crewe Old Works’ station to ‘Spider Bridge’ station and the optional return journey.
+Constructed in 1992, the Crewe Heritage Centre Miniature Railway is a 600 metre long 184mm (7.25 in) gauge ride, the railway takes visitors on a trip from 'Crewe Old Works' station to 'Spider Bridge' station via Forge End station and the optional return journey.
 The railway includes a mixture of Steam, Petrol and Battery Electric locomotives; rides on this attraction are included in the museum admission price.